National Secular Society: History

-The National Secular Society was founded in 1866 with Charles Bradlaugh as President and Charles Watts as secretary.
+The National Secular Society was founded in 1866 with Charles Bradlaugh as president and Charles Watts as secretary.
 There were a number of secularist groups around the UK and they joined up to coordinate and strengthen their campaigns.
 The word secularism was coined by George Holyoake in 1851.
 The NSS's principles asserted that "this is the only life we have, and that we should work for its improvement".

 In 1877 Bradlaugh and Annie Besant were prosecuted for publishing a book containing birth control information, The Fruits of Philosophy by the American doctor Charles Knowlton.
 They were convicted, but acquitted on appeal.
-The issue of contraception divided secularists and a breakaway group, the British Secular Union, was formed.
+The issue of contraception, which the NSS advocated, divided secularists and a breakaway group, the British Secular Union, was formed.
 It closed after a few years.

-Bradlaugh's struggle to enter Parliament became an important moment in the development of nineteenth-century secularism.
+Bradlaugh's struggle to enter Parliament became an important moment in the development of 19th-century secularism.
 He was elected for Northampton in 1880.
 He believed he had the right to affirm rather than swear on the Bible, but when refused, said he would take the oath.
 He was told that since he did not believe in the Bible he could not swear on it.
 For six years he struggled to overcome this problem, by legal and electoral methods.
 In 1886 a new government allowed him to be sworn in.
 He later brought about a change giving all MPs the right to affirm.
 He was a very active MP on behalf of the poor, the Irish and Indian independence.

-Bradlaugh, who died in 1891, was succeeded as President by G. W. Foote, editor of The Freethinker.
+Bradlaugh, who died in 1891, was succeeded as president by G. W. Foote, editor of The Freethinker.
 Foote noted that the death of Bradlaugh brought the "heroic period" of freethought to an end, and he never succeeded in galvanising NSS members as Bradlaugh had done.
-Foote's successor was Chapman Cohen (president from 1915–1949), a prolific pamphleteer and author of books on religion and philosophy for a popular audience.
+Foote's successor was Chapman Cohen (president from 1915 to 1949), a prolific pamphleteer and author of books on religion and philosophy for a popular audience.
 In the first half of the twentieth century the NSS campaigned against the BBC's religious broadcasting policy, for disestablishment and for secular education.

-Notable presidents in the second half of the twentieth century were David Tribe and Barbara Smoker, who did much to increase the use of the media to put across secularist views.
-In the twenty-first century, the NSS continues as an organisation campaigning in the UK and EU against what it regards as religious privilege in public life.
+Notable presidents in the second half of the 20th century were David Tribe and Barbara Smoker, who did much to increase the use of the media to put across secularist views.
+In the 21st century, the NSS continues as an organisation campaigning in the UK and EU against what it regards as religious privilege in public life.